-Concord would violate licensing agreements NBCU or Comcast had negotiated with various third parties - though none of those third parties was complaining.
-The Media Bureau ruled that NBCU was not required to license films and TV programs to Project Concord if doing so would breach those licensing agreements Comcast had negotiated, as long as those agreements were "consistent with reasonable, common industry practice."
-The matter apparently remains pending in the Commission.
+In an expensive, year-long process, Project Concord won most of its claim before the arbitrator, but on appeal to the Media Bureau, Comcast said licensing the programs to Project Concord would violate licensing agreements NBCUniversal or Comcast had negotiated with various third parties - though none of those third parties was complaining.
+The Media Bureau ruled that NBCUniversal was not required to license films and TV programs to Project Concord if doing so would breach those licensing agreements Comcast had negotiated, as long as those agreements were "consistent with reasonable, common industry practice."
+At least as of February 2014, the matter apparently remains pending in the FCC.
+135

-And no one has sought arbitration under the DOJ settlement.
+And no one has sought arbitration under the Department's consent decree.
 The outcome of the DOJ arbitration process is unappealable, an aspect of the process that was of concern to the judge who had to consider whether the consent decree could be approved as in the public interest.
-137
+136